(I may earn a small commission from the products mentioned in this post.)

 In this article we’ll discuss how taking extra care of your feet after knee replacement surgery can help you recover quickly and add cushion to your step.
 Using shoe inserts or orthotics can be a minor action that pays big dividends.

 Finding A Great Pair Of Shoes After Knee Replacement Surgery

 In another knee replacement recovery article we mentioned how choosing the right shoe can help reduce knee pain.
 I’ve worn a lot of shoes in my life and I have a few preferred brands that I use for different activities.

-If I’m out for a walk or hiking I’ll usually have on Nike Air Max.
+If I’m out for a walk or hiking I’ll usually have on Hoka Bondi 7.
 If I’m at the beach, I’ll have my favorite soft-soled sandals.

 Should you buy new shoes after surgery?
 Yes, you should probably get new shoes after knee replacement, especially if you wear flat shoes or sandals that don’t offer much support.